maleckicoa/Sparkify-Project/README.md

 With this data, 14 features were engneered and used a an input for a classification model to predict Churn <br>

-Three models were used, the best performing one was Gradient Boosted Tree Classifier yielding and f1 of 0.81. <br>
+Three models were used, the best performing one was Gradient Boosted Tree Classifier yielding an F1 metric of 0.81 <br>

 <b> A detailed step-by-step analysis with results is available [here] </b>